canonical/platform-engineering-docs/onboarding/how-to/set-up-a-development-environment-for-indico.md

 }
 ```
-When behind a reverse proxy, indico needs to be run with `--proxy` option
+When behind a reverse proxy, Indico needs to be run with `--proxy` option
 ```
 indico run -h 10.212.230.221 -u https://indico.dev -q --enable-evalex --proxy
 ```
-**Note**: If the browser is blocking self-signed certificates, on chrome there's an option to type `thisisunsafe` and press Enter which will allow you to continue to indico.
+**Note**: If the browser is blocking self-signed certificates, on chrome there's an option to type `thisisunsafe` and press Enter which will allow you to continue to Indico.

 ## Using the canonical IDP

 ## Setting up canonical-identity-provider

 ## Automated script
-This script is to be run inside the created multipass vm.
+This script is to be run inside the created Multipass VM.
 You can do this manually by running `multipass transfer <script location> <vm_name>:init.sh`.
 After that you can `multipass shell <vm_name>` and run the script with `mulitpass exec ubuntu -- bash init.sh`
-This script will install indico's dependencies, setup the sqlite database, configure indico and output instructions to run indico in development mode.
+This script will install Indico's dependencies, setup the SQLite database, configure Indico and output instructions to run Indico in development mode.
 ```
 # File init.sh
 #!/bin/bash